pxg/pxg.github.io/_posts/2015-08-24-django-upgrade-maverick-style.markdown

 Creating a ModelForm without either the 'fields' attribute or the 'exclude' attribute is prohibited; form ApplicationAnswerForm needs updating.
 {% endhighlight %}

-Another stack trace, but this time in the browser for some variety.
+Another stack trace, but this time in the browser.
 Let try and fix it by editing `forms.py` and adding the `exclude = {}` line.
 {% highlight python %}
 class ApplicationAnswerForm(forms.ModelForm):
     class Meta: